 The technology of the football world is constantly advancing.
+A betting bonus, for example, is a relatively new concept that allows people who like sports betting to bet with even more fun.
+Similarly, people who love playing football have various gadgets to help them practice and get better at it.
 It is not enough to just rely on the players’ raw talent and secret training techniques.
 Sometimes, you need the exact info on the speed and power of the kick, as well as some tools that make training sessions easier and/or more effective.
 The machines are taking over to up the stakes and we’ve come across several gadgets that are worth your time.

 MiCoach comes from Adidas and is a smart ball.
 That’s right, in the world of smart devices, it was just a matter of time before one of them turned out to be a football.
 But, what does it do?